Welcome to Our Blog - Camino San Salvador

 We crossed the main road, walked over the river on a small bridge, and then followed a paved bike path out of town along the river.
 One of the advantages of this route was that it took us to the Church of Santa Christina de Lena, which is a world UNESCO site.
 The disadvantage was that the UNESCO site was at the top of a very long, very steep climb on a Roman road that closely resembled a stairway meant for giants, with very large, uneven steps.

-The Santa Cristina de Lena is a Roman Catholic Asturian pre-Romanesque church built in the 9th century located on a Roman road that linked Asturias with the plateau.
-The church has a different floor-plan to other typical pre-Romanesque basilicas.
-It is a singular rectangular space with a barrel vault, a presbytery that is elevated above floor level in the central nave, and is separated from the area occupied by the congregation by three marble columns.
+The Santa Cristina de Lena is a Roman Catholic Asturian pre-Romanesque church built in the 9th century and located on a Roman road that linked Asturias with the plateau.
+The church has a different floor plan from other typical pre-Romanesque basilicas.
+It is a singular rectangular space with a barrel vault, a presbytery that is elevated above floor level in the central nave and is separated from the area occupied by the congregation by three marble columns.
 Several parts of this unique structure were comprised of materials re-used from Visigoth origins in the 7th century.

 Unfortunately, we arrived at the church a mere 5 minutes after it closed at 1 pm, so we were only able to look at it from the outside.
 There were several people enjoying picnics out on the grassy lawn in front of the church, and a young family out for an afternoon romp.